daostack/DAOstack-Hackers-Kit/README.md

 Using Client, JavaScript/TypeScript developers can easily write scripts or applications which can interact with existing DAOs, submit proposals to DAOs, vote and stake on proposals, execute the resulting decisions, manage agent reputations

 ## [Subgraph](https://github.com/daostack/subgraph)
-**Subgraph indexes the blockchain data and stores it in postgres database for easy and quich access.** The data store can be queried by GraphQL endpoints.
-DAOstack subgraph is based on the graphprotocol checkout [TheGraph](https://thegraph.com/docs/quick-start) for more details.
+**Subgraph indexes the blockchain data and stores it in postgres database for easy and quick access.** The subgraph runs on a Graph Node which is a server that developers can run local or remote.
+The data store can be queried by GraphQL endpoints.
+[DAOstack subgraph](https://subgraph.daostack.io/) is based on graphprotocol, checkout [TheGraph](https://thegraph.com/docs/quick-start) for more details.
+TheGraph opens their server to others and you can find daostack subgraph and subgraphs from many other projects at [Graph Explorer](https://thegraph.com/explorer/)

 ### Should I work at this level?